MeitarShimoni/FPGA-Gaussian-Filter-Accelerator/README.md

-# Gaussian Blur FPGA Project
+# Image Processing Filter Acceleration FPGA Project

 This project implements a real-time Gaussian Blur filter using a custom-designed HLS IP on the PYNQ-Z2 FPGA board.
 The system is fully AXI4-Stream compatible and integrates with DMA and HDMI interfaces.